aaren/lab_turbulence/README.md

 - [ ] compute vertical pdfs with highlighted data exceeding certain percentile close together in space / time (i.e. same event)

+Done:

+- [x] interpolate zeros in pre processor - how does pandas do it?

+- [x] fit straight line / smooth front detection
+    - [x] check sensitivity of stats to different fittings

+- [x] overlay multiple runs to get first impression of similarity (use the single height over time)

+- [x] do the front relative transform along the other (space) axis and see what it looks like

+- [x] look at streamwise velocity
+- [x] subtract front speed to get front relative velocity
+- [x] is there a region of the flow in which the decomp mean front relative velocity is zero? (is this the region of statistical stationarity?)